kchapelier/cellular-automata-gpu/README.md

 0.0.2 (2017-01-13) :

 - Fix incorrect shader generation for stochastic rule in 3D
-- Fix issue with empty birth of survival value in stochastic rules
+- Fix issue with empty birth or survival value in stochastic rules

 0.0.1 (2016-12-17) :